Succession Planning Objectives, Principles, and Definitions

 - Participant can be ready to advance in 1 year

-- Participant can handle responsibilities at present level or one level above D – Participant should be held over or cut
+- Participant can handle responsibilities at present level

-3. Standards for evaluating performance:
+3. Standards for evaluating performance

 - Stars: Top 20 Percent – keep these people